横浜外国人墓地,Yokohama Foreign General Cemetery

 Welcome to the Yokohama Foreign General Cemetery Home Page.

-Refer :History of Yokohama Foreign General Cemetery
+Refer :>>History of Yokohama Foreign General Cemetery

+As time passed, history witnessed two World Wars and the Great Kanto Earthquake also devastated the city of Yokohama.
+From around this time the number of available plots in the cemetery slowly dwindled and today regrettably there is only a extremely limited number of plots left.
 From the late 1800's the cemetery was operated and maintained by the Yokohama Foreign General Cemetery Executive Committee.
 The committee, which is comprised by an all-volunteer staff, is responsible for the finance, maintenance, upkeep, and the daily operations of the cemetery.
-Our task is to ensure that the cemetery is kept in a clean and in a financially sound situation, and to create an environment that will preserve the dignity of all the souls resting on this sacred soil.
+Our task is to ensure that the cemetery is kept clean and in a financially sound situation, and to maintain an environment that will preserve the dignity of all the souls resting on this sacred soil.

 IMPORTANT NOTICE